For IDV Issuers

 Become an Issuer

-in the isHuman Network.
+in the lemma.id network.

 Lemma is to your IDV product what Plaid is to bank APIs — a consumer-web distribution layer for the reusable-credential model.
 You issue once; we distribute across sites your enterprise sales motion can't economically reach.